kilroy-code/flexstore/docs/risks.md

 - A user can sometimes be tricked into running malicious code directly, using the browser's debugging tools.
 Do not paste code into the browser "console".
 - Modern browser applications often include other software written by third-parties, to do specific tasks.
 These, in turn, often include other third-party software, and so forth.
 It is not uncommon for applications to be written without a full understanding of what each of these "dependencies" actually do.
 - A stand-alone application (not a browser software) can be written to use this [API](./api.md), and a user can be convinced to run it.
 Note: while a public relay does need _a_ key to sign certain merges, it does _not_ need access to any particular groups or secrets.
 Do not trust code that claims otherwise.

+## Side-Channel Analysis

+While the content itself is secure, the existence of activity is open to anyone who has the data:
+- Activity is signed, indicating the pseudonymous tag of the user that took the action, and the time they did so.
+- Each group of keys enumerates the tags that are the constituent members of that group.
+- Exchanging data with a relay or peer does allow the other software to know what data you already have in your possession.
+A [malicious relay](https://en.wikipedia.org/wiki/Honeypot_(computing)) might record that information.

+An app may choose to allow humans to create multiple identities for different groups, or even multiple identities within a group.
+It is possible to securely demonstrate online that to a human that you are are the person identified by two or more such identities.
+However, this leaves a public trail of activity that can analyzed to infer a relationship between tags and to the timing of (online or offline) activity.

+This software allows the encrypted content and its analyzable metadata to be shared in three ways:
+1. Through public relay servers, where the metadata and the fact of the tags' existence is open to anyone.
+2. Directly from peer to peer, over the Internet.
+If activity is only shared in this way or the next, the signature and analyzable metadata is simply not available to others.
+Realtime synchronous communication requires both peers to be online at the same time, but activity can be recorded separately and then later relayed to each other over a brief connection.
+However, the peers must be introduced to each other through a server, and so the time and IP addresses of the connection is knowable, but nothing about the exchange itself.
+3. Directly from peer to peer on a local network (e.g., a local wifi or hotspot).
+Here even the time and IP address of the exchange is known only on the local network.

 ## Claims of Priority